Results for “hospital financial assistance”

 The Michigan Senate unanimously passed a bipartisan package of five bills to address medical debt, requiring hospitals to create financial assistance programs for low-income patients and prohibiting medical debt from appearing on credit reports.
 The legislation now moves to the House for consideration.

-April 1, 2026·Michigan Capitol·4 sources - education
+April 1, 2026·Michigan Capitol·4 sources - politics

 Michigan Expands Tuition-Free Education and Career Training Programs as State Invests $558.9 Million in Student Financial Aid